tdhelixx/alexandria-dental-health-site/src/services/dental-implants.md

 - Continued ability to eat a varied, healthy diet and chew comfortably
 - Retained ability to speak normally
 - Unchanged daily maintenance and/or adhesives beyond basic hygiene
-ctaLink: /contact-us/
-ctaText: Schedule Implant Consultation
-description: Restore your smile with dental implants in Alexandria VA.
-Our expert team at Alexandria Dental Health & Smile Studio offers solutions.
-heroImage: /images/2025/01/Dentist-Alexandria-VA-Alexandria-Dental-Health-Smile-Studio-Header-Logo.webp
-heroImageAlt: Dental Implants Alexandria VA Treatment at Alexandria Dental Health & Smile Studio
+process_steps:
+- title: Precision Planning and Advanced Technology Procedure
+  description: Using a titanium post that is carefully and strategically inserted
+    into the jawbone, a dental implant can replicate the function of a tooth root, and prevent misalignment (bite collapse), potential ja...
+- title: The Dental Implant Process
+  description: We utilize CT scans, 3D treatment planning, and a surgical guide to
+    know the direction, size, and angulation of the implant.
+This helps us know the best way to treat your needs way in advance of the s...
 investment:
-  financing: Payment plans available
   primary: $1,600
   secondary: $2,600
-keywords: dental implants alexandria va Alexandria VA, dental implants alexandria va, tooth replacement, implant dentist
-layout: layouts/service.njk
-permalink: /dental-implants/
-process_steps:
-- description: Using a titanium post that is carefully and strategically inserted into the jawbone, a dental implant can replicate the function of a tooth root, and prevent misalignment (bite collapse), potential ja...
-  title: Precision Planning and Advanced Technology Procedure
-- description: We utilize CT scans, 3D treatment planning, and a surgical guide to know the direction, size, and angulation of the implant.
-This helps us know the best way to treat your needs way in advance of the s...
-  title: The Dental Implant Process
+  financing: Payment plans available
+  note: Prices may vary based on individual treatment needs
-related_services: []
+related_services:
-subtitle: Professional Dental Implants Alexandria VA in Alexandria VA
-tags:
-- services
-- restorative
+- title: Dental Crowns
+  url: /dental-crowns/
-title: Dental Implants Alexandria VA
+- title: Dental Bridges
+  url: /dental-bridges/
 ---

 # What Are Dental Implants in Alexandria VA